When Distributions Shifts: Causal Generalization for Low-Resource Languages: Experiment and Result

-We evaluate three transformer-based models: XLM-R, a multilingual RoBERTa model trained on 100 languages\cite{conneau2019unsupervised} ; Afro-XLMR Large, a specialized version fine-tuned for African languages\cite{alabi-etal-2022-adapting} and Afro-XLMR Large-76L\cite{adelani2023sib200}, an extended variant with additional African language coverage.
-For each model, we compare two training configurations: CT=False, which implements standard training where aspect and review are concatenated, and CT=True, which employs causal training where aspect and review are treated separately.
+For our experiments, we evaluated three transformer-based models: XLM-R~\cite{conneau2019unsupervised}, Afro-XLMR Large~\cite{alabi-etal-2022-adapting}, and Afro-XLMR Large-76L~\cite{adelani2023sib200}.
+For each model, we compare two training configurations: CT=False (standard training with concatenated aspect and review) and CT=True (causal training with separate aspect and review processing).

-All models were fine-tuned with consistent hyperparameters including a learning rate of 2e-5, batch size of 16, maximum sequence length of 128, 10 training epochs, weight decay of 0.01, and the AdamW optimizer.
-For CT=True models, we implemented DINER's causal inference components including backdoor adjustment with $\tau=0.1$, counterfactual reasoning using shared encoders, and TIE calculation with ensemble fusion function.
+All models were fine-tuned with learning rate 2e-5, batch size 16, maximum sequence length 128, 10 epochs, weight decay 0.01, and AdamW optimizer.
+For CT=True models, we implemented DINER's causal inference components including backdoor adjustment ($\tau=0.1$), counterfactual reasoning, and TIE calculation with ensemble fusion.

-We evaluate performance using accuracy, macro F1-score, and Aspect Robustness Score (ARS), which measures performance under aspect perturbations\cite{wu2024diner}.
-To assess out-of-domain (OOD) generalization, we employ cross-language evaluation by training on one language and testing on others, as well as perturbation tests including RevTgt (reversing the polarity of target aspects), RevNon (reversing the polarity of non-target aspects), and AddDiff (adding aspects with different polarity).
+We use accuracy as metrics to access the performance of our approach.
+To assess out-of-distribution (OOD) generalization, we employ cross-language evaluation and perturbation tests including RevTgt (reversing target aspect polarity), RevNon (reversing non-target aspect polarity), and AddDiff (adding aspects with different polarity).